 2: Service Time At The LBS

 When was your bike was last serviced?
 And we don’t mean running some tube over the chain (as I’ve quickly done too many times in a row).
 Mechanical problems can creep up slowly and do have a habit of occurring at the worst possible time.
 Bike servicing is a small investment in ensuring optimum performance, peace of mind and longevity of your beloved bike.
 Did you know there could be ten wasted watts or more through your drivetrain alone!

 With just two months to go now’s the time to beat the rush, book your machine into your local bike shop, and have it serviced in time for the Noosa Classic.

 3: Training Plan

 Put together a training plan to work out the amount of preparation you need to do for your chosen distance.
-There are 8 weekends between now and the Noosa Classic – You still have time to gradually increase ride and training distance each Saturday or Sunday in the lead up to the event.
+You still have time to gradually increase ride and training distance each Saturday or Sunday in the lead up to the event.